 Eligible Closing Costs

-It depends on a number of different factors but assuming all of the necessary documentation is submitted the SBA can approve a loan anywhere between 4-6 days.
+It depends on a number of different factors but assuming all of the necessary documentation is submitted the SBA can approve a loan in anywhere between 5-15 days.
+Much of this depends on volume at the Sacramento Loan Processing Center at the time of submission.
 We typically recommend at least a 30 day escrow to allow for sufficient time, however, it can be done in less time.

 Is there a prepayment penalty on the SBA’s portion?

 Yes.
 The duration of the prepayment period depends on the term of the loan.
 The most common option is the 20 year debenture which carries a 10 year prepayment penalty.
 The amount of the penalty depends on the debenture rate assigned to the loan.
 For instance if the debenture rate for your loan is 2.5% it would decline 10% every year for 10 years.
 After 10 years there is no prepayment penalty.

 Can I make additional payments to buy down the principal balance?

 Unfortunately you cannot.
 The SBA’s 504 product is funded by investors purchasing bonds, which limits that flexibility.
 Typically we advise that additional payments be made to the loan in the senior position if the option exists.